 I loved popcorn after my first bite.
 I don’t know how young that was.
-I would beg for mom to make popcorn.
+I would beg mom to make popcorn.

-She decided that it was time for me to quit asking and make it myself.
+She decided it was time for me to quit asking and make it myself.
 I was five years old.
 I was so short that I had to stand on a footstool to reach the stove.